yszxh/CLIProxyAPI/README.md

 The `generative-language-api-key` parameter allows you to define a list of API keys that can be used to authenticate requests to the official Generative Language API.

+## Hot Reloading

+The server watches the config file and the `auth-dir` for changes and reloads clients and settings automatically.
+You can add or remove Gemini/OpenAI token JSON files while the server is running; no restart is required.

 ## Gemini CLI with multiple account load balancing

 Start CLI Proxy API server, and then set the `CODE_ASSIST_ENDPOINT` environment variable to the URL of the CLI Proxy API server.